Did you know that 20% of all music sales for the entire year happen in the last six weeks of the year?

 Offer a Christmas coupon code.
 How about a 24 hour sale?
 Better yet, try bundling different merch items together at a discount.
 These simple incentives to buy can help push your merch sales through the roof this holiday season.

 4) Communicate with Your Fans (tweet, facebook, email etc)

 Almost everyone likes to reconnect at the holidays-except maybe your crazy cat-collecting great-uncle Ralph.
 Weird great-uncles aside, this time of year is when friends and family get together to chat.

 Your fans are an extension of that, and I’ll bet they want to hear from you!

-Send out an email or two reminding them of those awesome coupon codes and merch bundles you just set up!
+Send out an communication or two reminding them of those awesome coupon codes and merch bundles you just set up!
 Ask them about their favorite holiday traditions, and tell them about yours.
-You could even poll your fans and ask what Christmas tune they want you to cover.
+You could even poll your fans and ask what holiday tune they want you to cover.

 It doesn’t have to be complicated, just keep in touch!
 (And don’t forget to call your mom!)